antoine-carpentier/AWS-Optimus-I/README.md

 # Optimus
-This utility is the first part of a 3-part management tool I called **Optimus**.
+This utility is the second part of a 3-part management tool I called **Optimus**.

 The purpose of Optimus is to streamline the logging and retrieval of submittals' and RFIs' (Request For Information) information.